 - Security fence to be installed around the north parking lot.

-- Design provides for secure staff entrances and public entrances for police and court visitors.
+- Secure staff entrances and public entrances for police and court visitors.

 - A plaza area will be outside of the front entrances.